How to wall-mount your TV

 If you don't want to take the time to construct a mockup, you can have two people hold the TV up while a third person stands back to see how things look.
 This is how our expert Norm prefers to work.

-Once you have your tools, parts and a helper on hand, follow these steps to complete your installation:
+Once you have your tools, parts and a helper on hand, follow these steps to complete the process of mounting a TV:

 1. Attach the mounting bracket or arms to the TV